aakarsh27/coffee-store-sql/README.md

 # coffee-store-sql

-this repo for my sql prac
+this repo for my sql practice